ctottinger/Fourth-and-Forever/readme.md

 ___

-# Annual Rookie Draft @
+# Annual Rookie Draft
+### **Date conducted: TBD**

 A four round rookie draft will occur annually after the conclusion of the NFL Draft.
-The draft order will be determined by the inverse of the previous season's final standings, with the team finishing last receiving the first overall pick and the league champion selecting last.
+The draft order will be determined by the inverse of the previous seasons final regular season *overall* rankings.
+These will be ranked by overall record, then total Points For (PF).
+The winner of #3 vs #4 in the previous season will have the x.09, loser getting x.10.
+The champion will have the last pick, and the runner up will have the second last.

 The rookie draft will be conducted as a **long draft**, similar to the startup draft format.
 Owners will have up to 6 hours to make their selections, with the draft clock pausing overnight from 10:00 PM to 8:00 AM EST. During this pause, owners may still make their picks, but the timer will not count down.
 The long draft format ensures that owners in different time zones and with varying schedules can participate equally.